Design Seminar

 900 Old Salem Road, Winston-Salem, NC

-Enjoy a special opportunity to mix with fellow program attendees over libations and hors d’oeuvres.
+Enjoy a special opportunity to mix with fellow program attendees over libations and hors d’oeuvres at a magnificent private garden.

 9:15am Seminar check-in and Book Store